mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 Your DT is only as good as the data that you put into it.
 Increasing granularity means removing aggregation of data when not needed.
 If it’s not too large, leave the data in raw format and have your IT team make use of auto scaling features for dealing with large data sets.
 [Infrastructure as Code (IaC)](https://amzn.to/2YaDtn2) now makes auto scaling resources easier than before and a single DevOps professional can support a handful of [two-pizza teams](https://medium.com/magenta-lifestyle/why-two-large-pizza-team-is-the-best-team-ever-4f19b0f5f719).

 Avoid boiling the ocean with a consolidated data platform.
 A good starting point to narrow down the scope of data is to observe the information that your teams are using today.
-Let’s introduce an semi-fictitious case.
+Let’s introduce a semi-fictitious case.
 Consider a locomotive planning director who is responsible for managing the fleet of locomotives for a large railroad (thousands of locomotives, each costing around $2M to purchase, and much more to maintain over its useful life).
 In Q2 2019, the director might look at 2018 average monthly ton-miles on the network by train type, the average historical maintenance schedule, and many other 2018 averages.
 Since the director only gets this data refreshed once a year, and only knows the averages, the plan will need to be most conservative and will likely result in excess capacity/low asset utilization.
 So the 2020 plan is based on 2018 data.
 Sounds sub-optimal but it’s the right answer given the information available.

-On the other hand, if the director had access to this data the day it happens, and could not only look at averages but at the entire distribution, the director could make more aggressive plans with confidence, and could adjust the plans every day of the year and make more nimble tradeoffs (e.g., between decommissioning an older engine this month or next month).
+On the other hand, if the director had access to this data the day it happens, and could not only look at averages but at the entire distribution, the director could make more aggressive plans with confidence, and could adjust the plans every day of the year and make more nimble tradeoffs (e.g., between decommissioning an older engine this week or next week).

 ### 3.2.2 Augment your data, both internally and externally

 *Existing internal data*

 Once you’ve increased the granularity and freshness of existing data types, it’s time to look at new data sets that previously were ignored, or were plugged in as assumptions but that exist within your organization.
 For instance, it could be forecasting data from your marketing team.
 Everytime a customer places an order, have that reflected into the anticipated demand model.
 Try to connect systems directly with one another by [designing data intensive applications](https://amzn.to/2X1udoB) with tools such as [apigee](https://cloud.google.com/apigee/).
-By eliminating human data entry from the loop, you remove potential for errors and increase speed.
+By eliminating human data entry from the loop, you remove potential errors and increase speed.

 *New internal data*

 Another avenue you should explore is new data from sensors.
-While it’s tempting to invest tens of millions of dollars in a brand new Internet of Things (IoT) platform, I recommend against doing that in most cases.
-In fact, if you run an industrial company there is a very good chance that you already have very valuable information coming from Supervisory Control and Data Acquisition (SCADA) and Programmable Logic Controller (PLC) systems.
+While it’s tempting to invest tens of millions of dollars in a brand new Internet of Things (IoT) platform (plus consulting fees), I recommend against doing that in most cases.
+In fact, if you run an industrial company, there is a very good chance that you already have very valuable information coming from Supervisory Control and Data Acquisition (SCADA) and Programmable Logic Controller (PLC) systems.
 You could start your exploration there.

 A more cost effective approach is to leverage IoT services from platforms such as Amazon Web Services, Microsoft Azure, and Google Compute Platform.
-That’s much bigger topic than just the construction of a DT, but there are cases of companies that have migrated all of their servers over to Infrastructure as a Service vendors, such as [CapitalOne on AWS](https://aws.amazon.com/solutions/case-studies/innovators/capital-one/) with net savings down the road.
+That’s a much bigger topic than just the construction of a DT, but there are cases of companies that have migrated all of their servers over to Infrastructure as a Service vendors, such as [CapitalOne on AWS](https://aws.amazon.com/solutions/case-studies/innovators/capital-one/) with net savings down the road.

 *New external data*